Introduction to Boxplot in Matlab

 Example #3

-In the third example, here we use two parameters, these parameters are not inbuilt parameters.
+In the third example, here we use two parameters that are not inbuilt.
 Here we use user-defined parameters.
-To create parameter here default range is assigned then rand operation is used to create the first parameter.
-And the second parameter is created by using repmat function.
+To create a parameter, here default range is assigned then the rand operation is used to create the first parameter.
+And the second parameter is created by using the repmat function.
 Repmat function is used for array manipulations, so three arrays or vectors are used in the second parameter.
 These two user-defined parameters are var 1 and var 2.

 Code: